scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 }
 ```

-In the code above, we are using grabbing the `pileIndex` and `cardIndex` values from the data manager and then using these two values to call the `#getNumberOfCardsToMoveAsPartOfStack` method.
+In the code above, we are grabbing the `pileIndex` and `cardIndex` values from the data manager, and then using these two values to call the `#getNumberOfCardsToMoveAsPartOfStack` method.
 Based on the return value of this method, we are then grabbing that number of cards from the relevant `#tableauContainer` by using the `getAt` method.
 This method allows us to get a game object in a container based on its index.
 Finally, we are updating the position of the game object that was found to have the same `x` value as the card that is being dragged, but then we are incrementing the `y` value a little bit so the card will be stacked on top of the card we are dragging.

 ![Drag stack of cards 1](./images/solitaire-phaser-3-tutorial-3-7.gif)